syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/appearance.md

 ## Customizing the Linear Gauge container

 The area used to render the ranges and pointers at the center position of the gauge is called container.
-It is of three types namely,
+The following types of container to be applicable for Linear Gauge.

 * Normal
 * Rounded Rectangle